 The West Coast demersal fishing closure begins on 15 October and ends on 15 December to give high-value species like dhuies, pinkies and baldies a break from fishing pressure to help with their ongoing recovery.

-Here’s a couple of articles that should give you a few ideas and tips for having a crack at something different this spring/early summer.
+Click here ideas and tips for having a crack at something different this spring/early summer!

 Catch and release for demersals is not OK